 Brandt is in SWCC’s arts and science transfer program with a major in education and a minor in agricultural business.

 During her high school years, Brandt was involved in cheerleading, drill team, Future Farmers of America (FFA), track, band, drama, and 4-H. She was FFA president and captain of the cheerleading team.

-She is the daughter of Mark and Tammy Rychnovsky of Diagonal.
+She is the daughter of Mary McWilliams and Terry Brandt.

 This weekend, May 15-17, 2014, at the NJCAA National Outdoor Track and Field Championships in Mesa, AZ, Southwestern’ s men’s and women’s track teams continued the success they had during the regular season by turning in record breaking times and distances at the national meet.

 Erin Coker, a May 2014 Cedar Rapids Kennedy graduate, is headed to Southwestern Community College (SWCC) to play for Ting Liu, who is in her first-year coaching the Spartans volleyball team.

 During high school, Coker was a four-year starter for the Kennedy volleyball team.
 She played in two state tournaments and received all-metro and all-conference honors for her last three years of high school.
 In addition to her athletic honors, Coker was named to the Kennedy Honor Roll of Excellence all trimesters during high school and was a member of the Science National Honor Society.

 - Carpenter to Shoot for Spartans